Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

 ## Related Examples

-* [This](../../SingleStreamSSR_FIR/README.md) is another example of a high throughput filter built from scratch instead of using the block from the Xilinx AI Engine DSP library.
+* [This](../../SingleStreamSSR_FIR/README.md) is another example of a high throughput filter built from scratch instead of using the block from the AMD AI Engine DSP library.

-* [This](../../../AIENGINE_plus_PL/AIE_HDL/SingleStreamSSR_FIR_withPL/README.md) is an example of an AI Engine/Programmable Logic heterogeneous design where the AI Engine is also built from scratch instead of using the block from the Xilinx AI Engine DSP library along with HDL blocks feeding the AI Engine array and receiving the filtered data back from the array.
+* [This](../../../AIENGINE_plus_PL/AIE_HDL/SingleStreamSSR_FIR_withPL/README.md) is an example of an AI Engine/Programmable Logic heterogeneous design where the AI Engine is also built from scratch instead of using the block from the AMD AI Engine DSP library along with HDL blocks feeding the AI Engine array and receiving the filtered data back from the array.

 ------------
 Copyright 2022 Xilinx